Dive Deeper with Leah Carey

 SPEAKER 4: During sex, during the buildup phase of sex, up through orgasm, I love to be grabbed and held tightly.
 I love that passionate, energetic enthusiastic touch.
 But then afterwards I love being held and being caressed.

-SPEAKER 5: I just like things being in my vagina!
-[LAUGHTER]
+SPEAKER 5: I like things being in my vagina.

 SPEAKER 5: Whether it’s fingers, tongues, penises, that’s what I prefer.
 Just go right there.
 Take me and do it.

-SPEAKER 6: Soft, sensual touch.
+SPEAKER 7: Soft, sensual touch.
 I don’t like the hard, physical touch.
 Yeah.
-[LAUGHTER]

-SPEAKER 7: Pinpointed touch.
-I don’t like a floaty kind of thing.
-Put your hands on a part of my body and be specific.
-I’m good at giving directions.
+SPEAKER 8: Pinpointed touch.
+I don’t like a [floaty – 5:03] kind of thing.
+Put your hands on the part of my body and be specific.
+I’m going to give you directions.

-SPEAKER 9: Soft and firm.
-It depends.
+SPEAKER 11: It depends.
 Mostly it has to be something that I’m expecting.
 If I’m not expecting it, I can’t enjoy it.

-SPEAKER 11: At the beginning, I prefer lighter and then as I become more and more aroused, I want more intense.
+SPEAKER 14: At the beginning, I prefer lighter and then as I become more and more aroused, I want more intense.
 If you were to slap my ass right at the beginning, I probably won’t like it.
-But once I’m good and worked up, I would like to be paddled.
+But once I’m good and warmed up, I would like to be paddled.

-SPEAKER 13: That depends how warmed up I am.
-So if I’m not very warmed up, I like, sort of a medium kind of touch, not too light, not too hard.
-And then as I relax, I could handle some light touch.
+SPEAKER 17: That depends how warmed up I am.
+So if I’m not very warmed up, I like, sort of a medium kind of touch, not too light, not too hard and then as I relax, I could handle some light touch.
 But once I’m good and warm, I really like amazingly strong touch.
 I love to get a good spanking.
-I love to have my nipples pinched and the hotter I get, the more I’m like, harder!
+I love to have my nipples pinched and the hotter I get, the more it gets harder.

-SPEAKER 15: Oh, gentle, sweet, loving touch.
-Pain is not my deal.
+SPEAKER 19: Oh, gentle, sweet, loving touch.
+Pain is not a deal.
 I do not want to get hurt or bruised.

-SPEAKER 16: My nipples basically.
-Not aggressively touching my nipples but [GIGGLE] my nipples is something I enjoy most.
+SPEAKER 20: My nipples basically.
+Not aggressively touching my nipples but [unintelligible – 7:40] my nipples is something I enjoy most. .

-SPEAKER 17: Holding, I think.
+SPEAKER 21: Holding, I think.
 Just kind of like spooning or something like that where I feel like your arms, your hands or whatever on me just makes me feel secure I think in a way.
 And I guess if we’re talking about straight up sex, I guess I don’t really know.
 I have a lot to figure out about sex.
-I had a lot fo stuff I was holding onto.
+I love a lot of stuff.
 I held a lot of ideas and things that I didn’t think were the greatest for somebody and so I’m still trying to figure that out.

-I’m still on the fence about that!
-But anything with her, I’m up for trying it and reporting back.
-I think the closest we come in this union of sex is her on top of me with a vibrator in between us and I can control my orgasms.
+SPEAKER 23: But anything with her, I’m up for trying it and reporting back.
+I think the closest we come in this union of sex is her on top of me with her vibrator in between us and I can control my orgasms.
 I can hold off and wait.
 It’s much harder for her to have an orgasm.
 So I can hold off and if I can tell that she’s about to orgasm, then I will allow myself to orgasm and it’s beautiful.
-There’s screaming and yelling and pulling each other close and it’s just beautiful.
-It’s pretty amazing.
+There’s screaming and yelling and pulling each other’s clothes and it’s just beautiful.

 LEAH: Absolutely.
 It can be anything.

-SPEAKER 21: That depends really.
-It probably depends on where I am hormonally on my cycle and where I am in the sex process because sometimes I need it gentle to start and then I want to get it harder to go, so it really is just kind of dependent on how I’m feeling.
-Sometimes I want hard rough and sometimes I want it softer.
+SPEAKER 25: That depends really.
+It probably depends on where I am on my cycle and where I am in the sex process because sometimes I need it gentle to start and then I want to get it harder to go so it really is just kind of dependent on how I’m feeling and sometimes I want hard rough and sometimes I want it softer.

-SPEAKER 22: You know it really depends on my mood.
+SPEAKER 26: You know it really depends on my mood.
 Lately, I have found myself really wanting to be aggressive.
-Put your fingers in my hair and just lay one on me, pin me against the wall type of touch.
+Put your fingers in my hair and just lay one on me and me against the wall type of touch.
 But sometimes I just want you to run your fingers up and down my thigh, down my spine and just be real gentle, kiss my neck.
 It really just depends on I guess where I’m at in my life emotionally.
 Right now, I’m feeling very confident so I need someone to come at me even harder.

-SPEAKER 24: I like a wide array of touch.
-I like a soft touch but then again I like a rough touch.
+SPEAKER 28: I want a wide array of touch.
+I want a soft touch but then again I like a rough touch.
 So I like different kinds of touch.
 But it just depends on what mood I’m in.
 I might be in a let’s make love kind of mood and then I might be in a let’s fuck kind of mood.
 So it just depends on what mood I’m in and my husband reads that very well so he knows what type of touch I’m into at the moment.

-SPEAKER 28: I’m a touch junkie.
+SPEAKER 32: I’m a touch junkie.
 I love all the touch.
-[LAUGHTER]

-All touch.
-I want it all!
+SPEAKER 32: All touch.
+I want it all.
 In addition to being a touch junkie, I’m also an intensity junkie with sex and so I had to say I always want this kind of touch, I want something that’s super intense with impact.
 So spanking, biting, hitting, something like that.
 But then I don’t want sex to only be that.

-SPEAKER 30: This light almost ticklish touch and then this previous partner and I explored using a vampire glove, where it’s this glove that kind of has these spikes on it and so we played with using that and wow, that was amazing.
+SPEAKER 34: This light almost ticklish touch and then this previous partner and I explored using it’s called a vampire glove, where it’s this glove that kind of has these lights on it and so we played with using that and wow, that was amazing.

-SPEAKER 38: Specifically, my waist and I don’t like him to be gentle because I’m very ticklish and I don’t like to feel tickled so I like it more, not aggressive, but more like you’re holding me like I could feel you holding me and it isn’t ticklish.
+SPEAKER 37: More specifically, my waist and I don’t like him to be gentle because I’m very ticklish and I don’t like to feel tickled so I like it more, not aggressive, but more like you’re holding me like I could feel you holding me and it isn’t ticklish.
 I don’t like being tickled at all.